Tharga/Toolkit/Tharga.Toolkit.Standard/README.md

 # Tharga Toolkit Standard

-General tools with extensions for collections, DateTime, Luhn and Compare.
+General tools with extensions for DateTime, Luhn, Compare and more.

 ### Features
 - Compare